tkssharma/blogs.tkssharma.com/_posts/blog/2020-03-23-publish-github-module-node-js.md

 ---
-date: 2020-03-23
-title: 'Publishing Github package as NPM Module'
-template: post
-thumbnail: '../thumbnails/github.png'
-slug: publishing-github-package-with-actions
-categories:
-  - Popular
-  - Typescript
-  - Javascript
+layout: blog
+category: blog
+Title: publish typescript module to github
+summary: publish typescript module to github
 tags:
+  - Graphql
+  - nestjs
-  - Typescript
+  - nodejs
-  - Javascript
+  - express
 ---

 Github package repository is where you can publish npm, gem, mvn, nuget, gradle, docker packages and is currently now in beta.
 In this tutorial, we will see how we can publish an npm package to the github package respository.